The “Complete Capital” Approach to Board Engagement

-The fifth in our series of blog posts written by BLF 2013 speakers.
+The eleventh in our series of blog posts written by BLF 2013 speakers/presenters/sponsors.

 Every year, Nonprofit Finance Fund (NFF) conducts a survey of the nonprofit sector that provides key data on issues like the rising demand for services, shrinking government support, and the precarious financial health of nonprofit organizations.
 This post explores what these survey results tell us about nonprofit board engagement in tough times.

 Since 2009, our survey has asked nonprofit leaders to indicate what management actions they are taking to cope with the recession.
 In both 2009, 60 percent of nonprofit leaders told us that they were “engaging more closely with the board” by sharing new reports, increasing the number of annual meetings, or stepping up fundraising expectations.
 But that trend has been steadily declining since then: